tula163/COMP_SCI_7098_MCI-Project/README.md

 There is a taskboard recording the tasks for our project, shown in `Project - HA1` <br>

 # Archetecture and Technology stack
-This project adopts a front-end and back-end separation architecture:
+This project follows the “Frontend-Backend Separation with MVC-based Backend” architecture:

 ## Frant-end
-- Framework: React (created using Create React App)
+- Framework: React
 - Package Manager: NPM
-- HTTP Client: Axios (used for communication with the Spring Boot backend APIs)
+- HTTP Client: Axios
 - UI Library: Ant Design (antd)
 - Style management tool : Scss
-- State Management: Utilizes React’s built-in useState and useEffect hooks (Redux is not used)
+- State Management: Utilizes React’s built-in `useState` and `useEffect` hooks (`Redux` is not used)

 ## Back-end
-- Framework: Spring Boot (lightweight Java web framework)
+- Framework: Spring Boot
-- Build Tool: Maven (used for dependency and build management)
+- Build Tool: Maven
-- Database: MySQL (stores agent data and user requests)
+- Database: MySQL
 - Language: Java

+## Model
+- Language: Python